guillermooo/sublime-undocs/source/extensibility/completions.rst

 To use the completions list:

-* Press :kbd:`Ctrl+spacebar` to open
+* Press :kbd:`Ctrl+spacebar` or type something to open.
 * Optionally, press :kbd:`Ctrl+spacebar` again
   to select next entry
-  or use up and down arrow keys
+  or use up and down arrow keys.
 * Press :kbd:`Enter` or :kbd:`Tab` to validate selection
-  (depending on the ``auto_complete_commit_on_tab`` )
+  (depending on the ``auto_complete_commit_on_tab`` setting)
+* Optionally, press :kbd:`Tab` repeatedly
+  to insert the next possible completion.

 .. note::

-   The current selection
-   in the completions list
-   can actually be validated
-   with any punctuation sign
-   that isn't itself bound to a snippet (e.g. ``.``).
+   If the completions list was opened explicitly, the current selection in the completions list can also be validated with any punctuation sign that isn't itself bound to a snippet (e.g. ``.``).

-The completions list may work in two ways: by bringing up a list of suggested words to be completed, or by inserting the best match directly.
-The automatic insertion will only be done if the list of completion candidates can be narrowed down to one unambiguous choice given the current prefix.
+When the list of completion candidates can be narrowed down to one unambiguous choice given the current prefix, this one completion will be validated automatically the moment you trigger the completion list.

-If the choice of best completion is ambiguous, an interactive list will be presented to the user.
-Unlike other items,
-snippets in this list are displayed in this format:
-:samp:`{tab_trigger}\\t{name}`.

 .. _completions-multi-cursor: